dalmo1991/superflexPy/doc/demo.rst

 .. math::
    Q = kS^\alpha

 where :math:`k` and :math:`\alpha` are parameters of the element.
-It can be noticed that, for simplicity, evapotranspiration is not considered in this demo.
+For simplicity, evapotranspiration is not considered in this demo.

-The first step that needs to be done is initializing the numerical approximator, needed to construct the differential equation to solve, and the root finder used to find the value of the state that solves the approximation of the differential equation.
-In this case, we choose to use the Python implementation of implicit Euler (numerical approximator) and of the Pegasus algorithm (root finder).
+The first step is to initialize the numerical approximator (see :ref:`numerical_solver`).
+In this case, we will use the Python implementation of the implicit Euler (numerical approximator) and the Pegasus algorithm (root finder).
 This can be done with the following code, where the default settings of the solver are used (refer to the solver docstring).

 .. literalinclude:: demo_code.py
    :language: python